netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 To get started, [sign in](https://app.netdata.cloud/sign-in?cloudRoute=/spaces) to your Netdata Cloud account.
 Head over to the War Room you claimed your cluster to, if not **General**.

-Your Kubernetes metrics are already visualized in the [Overview](https://learn.netdata.cloud/docs/cloud/visualize/overview):
+Netdata Cloud is already visualizing your Kubernetes metrics, streamed in real-time from each node, in the [Overview](https://learn.netdata.cloud/docs/cloud/visualize/overview):

 ![Netdata's Kubernetes monitoring